magicoflolis/userscriptrepo/ExternalTranslator/README.gf.md

 * [ Menu ] Theme may not always work on first load.
 * [ Menu ] Cannot be moved or disabled. ( WIP / Use [Legacy](https://github.com/magicoflolis/userscriptrepo/raw/master/ExternalTranslator/twittertranslatorlegacy.user.js) or [~~Beta~~](https://github.com/magicoflolis/userscriptrepo/raw/master/ExternalTranslator/twittertranslatorbeta.user.js) if bothered by this. )
-* [ Menu ] Colors cannot be "hot swapped." ( Must match your preferred Twitter color )
+* [ Menu ] Must match your preferred Twitter color.
 * [ Menu ] Themes cannot be "hot swapped." ( Must match your preferred Twitter theme )
 * [ Translator ] [DeepL](https://www.deepl.com/translator) does not always work. ( Swap translators if this occurs )